connoraird/fortran-unit-testing-walkthrough-rsecon25/parallel-demo/parallel-script.md

 - There is also a change needed for the test case type
     - Again the only real change is to the base type we are extending
     - We now extend MPITestCase

-### Define test suite

 - We can now update these types in our parallel test
     - **paste updated types into parallel test**

+### Define test suite

 - Next we’ll look at the test suite
     - There is no change to the signature or how we populate the board
     - The key change is that we now add a set of parameters for each number of ranks we want to test.
+    - Again, we are using the default constructor of our custom parameter type.
-    - The number of ranks parameters comes from the pfunit base type we have extended - `MPITestParameter`
+        - However, notice that there is an additional input parameter number of ranks parameters comes from the pfunit base type we have extended - `MPITestParameter`
     - We can now add this test suite into our parallel test file
         - **paste test suite into test file**